-Rise early this morning in anticipation of an incomparable experience: the chance to look into the face of a gorilla in the wild.
+Rise early this morning in anticipation of a peerless experience: the chance to look into the face of a wild gorilla.
 The trail through the primeval rain forest is challenging, sometimes slick and steep, but full of rewards.
 Hike into the jungle that early explorers called the “Impenetrable Forest,” and the name feels apt.
-Bwindi is home to nearly half the world’s mountain gorillas—about 300—a population that is under severe threat.
-Three groups are habituated to human contact, and hope to reach one of them by midday.
+Bwindi is home to nearly half the world’s mountain gorillas—about 340—a population that is under severe threat.
+Three groups are habituated to human contact, and you hope to reach one of them by midday.
 Tracking them to their last known location, your guide looks for signs of their presence: broken vegetation revealing a night nest, stripped bark indicating feeding, and dung.
 Anticipation mounts as you climb over vines and foliage to approach the group.
-The guide signals for silence, then proclaims your intentions with amiable grunts.
+Your guide signals for silence, then proclaims your intentions with amiable grunts.
 You may see a range of ages: youngsters playing in the trees, mothers carrying babies, and the mighty silverback, patriarch of the troop.
 No wildlife encounter will surpass the thrill of meeting these magnificent primates, so much like us, in their own habitat.

 Your Uganda safari tour comes to a close today with a charter flight back to Entebbe where you'll have a farewell meal together before transferring to the airport for departing flights.

 Getting There & Getting Home:

-Arrive in Entebbe, Uganda in time for a 7pm welcome dinner on Day 1.
+Arrive in Entebbe, Uganda by 6 pm on Day 1 to attend a 7 pm welcome dinner.
 If you would like to visit the famous Entebbe Botanical Gardens, plan to arrive in Entebbe by 1pm.
 Travelers are encouraged to arrive a day or more early to rest from the plane trip.
 You are free to depart Entebbe after 4pm on the final day.
 Please contact ExpeditionTrips to confirm schedule before purchasing air tickets.